swells/js-client-library/README.md

 `$ npm start`

 Open your browser to _http://localhost:8080_ and select a example `.html` file to run.
-All examples simply print to the stdout.
+All examples simply print to stdout viewable from your browser debug console.

 __Node.js:__